These wealth management apps can save your finances in 2022

 FundBae offers an easy-to-use application that offers flexible savings and higher interest rates on their savings offering up to 15% interest per annum relative to a traditional bank account.

-Currently, the investment options on the app includes naira and dollar mutual funds with 7% return on investment annually.
+Currently, the investment options on the app include naira and dollar mutual funds with a 7% return on investment annually.

 i-Invest allows investors to purchase diverse instruments, including treasury bills, fixed deposits, equities, Eurobonds, commercial papers and life insurance.